10 of the Best Things to Do at Xcaret

 Experiencing the turtle exhibition is among the heartwarming things to do at Xcaret that connect you with marine life.

 Whether it’s the baby turtles or the majestic adults, the turtle encounters are one of the many delightful things to do at Xcaret.
-Staying d, and right next to it you will find the Aviary of Xcaret.
-Its enthralling roads will take you to a majestic realm of free flying birds that include pelicans, macaws, regional ducks and even royal eagles!
+Staying at the hotel, you will find the Aviary of Xcaret right next to it.
+Its enthralling roads will take you to a majestic realm of free-flying birds that include pelicans, macaws, regional ducks, and even royal eagles!

-Taking part in the sea turtle liberations is one of the most rewarding things to do at Xcaret, especially for families.
+Participating in sea turtle liberations is one of the most rewarding activities at Xcaret, especially for families.
 Engaging in hands-on activities is among the many fun things to do at Xcaret that kids will love!

 5. Food at Xcaret: One of the Greatest Things to do at Xcaret